 From Software had a little trouble bringing the fantastic console-game Dark Souls to our mighty platform.
 Luckily the PC community fixed it, reputedly within 23 minutes.
-DS Fix is the second most essential thing for Dark Souls on PC.
+The result – DS Fix – is the second most essential thing for Dark Souls on PC.
 You already have a controller right?

-Dark Souls only supports 1024×720.
+Un-modded Dark Souls only supports up to 1024×720.
 After installing DS Fix and editing the .ini file that comes with it, you can run it at up to 2560×1600, so pretty much any native resolution.
 Aspect-ratio is preserved, but the game will run in a slight letterbox in 16:10.
-Not the end of the world and you can run it full-screen as opposed to the window it wants by default.
+Not the end of the world, and another improvement is that you can run the game full-screen as opposed to the window Dark Souls seems to like by default.

-Dark Souls only supports 30 frames per second, but DS Fix lets you run it at 60.
-There are caveats, like collision-detection issues and a possible ban from Games For Windows Live, but that hasn’t happened to me yet.
+Un-modded Dark Souls is also locked to 30 frames per second, but DS Fix lets you run it at 60 if you choose.
+There are caveats – like collision-detection issues and a possible ban from Games For Windows Live, but that hasn’t happened to me yet.
 The game is a lot easier to play at 60 fps, parrying and blocking in particular feel easier to execute.
 The new frame rate did cause screen-tearing but there’s a V-sync option to fix that.

 DS fix includes other great options like the ability to customise anti-aliasing, SSAO (soft screen ambient occlusion), depth of field and a new minimalist HUD.
 The install is just extracting some files into your Dark Souls folder; simply delete those files to uninstall.
 Though it’s hard to see why you would at the moment.